• Skip to primary navigation

 These can also be made a day ahead and kept in a sealed container in the cupboard until needed.

-• Add around ⅔ cup of the kirīmi (cream) to the first layer.
+• Add around ⅔ cup of the kirīmi (cream) to the first keke (cake).

 • Remove the pips from the tieri (cherries), if you are using them.
 Keep 8 tieri (cherries) whole for the top of the cake.

-Slice the rest finely and place around 7 cherries worth of slices on to the keke (cake).
+Slice the rest in to thin slices and place around 7 cherries worth of slices on to the keke (cake).

 • Drizzle over 2 tablespoon of ranu kōhia (passionfruit syrup).

-Using a fine grater, grate over kiri rēmana (lemon zest) of half a lemon.
+• Using a fine grater, grate over kiri rēmana (lemon zest) of a third to half a lemon.

-• Add the second layer of keke (cake) and repeat the process of the same amount of kirīmi (cream), kōhia (passionfruit) and kiri rēmana (lemon zest).
+• Add the second layer of keke (cake) and repeat the process with the same amount of kirīmi (cream), kōhia (passionfruit) and kiri rēmana (lemon zest).

 • Cut the second keke (cake) horizontally.

-• Add the third piece of keke (cake) on top.
+• Place the third piece of keke (cake) on top.
 Add the same amount of kirīmi (cream), kōhia (passionfruit) and kiri rēmana (lemon zest).

 Add the final piece of keke (cake) on top.

-• Finish it off with some fresh tieri (cherries) like I did or any of your favourite fruit.
+• Finish it off with the reserved fresh tieri (cherries) like I did or any of your favourite fruit.

 Video